leogzyl/leogzyl.github.io/_posts/2020-03-22-terminal-bell-in-pycharm-oh-my-zsh.markdown

 {% endcodeblock %}

-Ok, so this is for setting window and tab titles on terminals, which isn't that helpful in PyCharm, and there is an environment variable to disable this plugin.
-But if I just export this variable on my `.zshrc` I will not have the plugin enabled outside PyCharm.
+Ok, so this a library for setting window and tab titles on terminals, somehow it's getting messed up in PyCharm, *and* there is an environment variable to disable it.
+But if I just export this variable on my `.zshrc` I will not have the library enabled outside PyCharm.

 So the solution I came up with was: